Xywzel/table_top_system/rules/rules.md

 ## Piety

-Track divine favour for player characters and
+Track divine favour for player characters and granting boons or woes based on this.

 ## Factions

+Running and tracking nations, organisations and other large groups, and their relations with each other and the players.
+Have players gain their favour or ire, rise in their ranks or try dismantle them from within.

 ## Leadership